Arshidtm/Health-Monitor/README.md

-A production-ready face recognition system with web interface built with FastAPI, MTCNN, and FaceNet.
+A production-ready Health Monitoring  system with web interface built with Streamlit, Groq API, and XGBoost.

 ## 📦 Installation